Sanaebadi97/IncompleteOnlineStore/README.md

 and I decided to go through this project with a new design with [Kotlin language](http://kotlinlang.org/).

-So I published it on the github.
  In this project, as far as I was able to customize and use less of a project outside of Google.
 Also, I used retrofit for communication, and from ```RecyclerView ```and ...